youkchansim/CSPieChart/README.md

 }
 ```

-You can set some option
+You can set some options

 ```Swift
     //  Pie chart radius rate that is percentage of frames in the superview. default is 0.7